raulpenate/Cplusplus/README.md

     exit 0
 fi
 ```
-I must admin the `else` in unecessary, but I like that `exit 0` guarantees that in case `bin` file exist it will finish the script as a succesful run and the pipeline keeps running.
+I must admin the `else` in unnecessary, but I like that `exit 0` guarantees that in case `bin` file exist it will finish the script as a succesful run and the pipeline keeps running.